platinum-ViniVX/mic-up-script-pack/README.md

 -- use at own risk --

- make sure you downloaded the presets for this script to get the favourited emotes + infinite yield binds⭐
+ make sure you downloaded the presets for this script to get the favourited emotes + infinite yield binds⭐ (scroll down to get download)

 download the presets then put those in the workspace folder in your executor❗